GautamBatta73/SidGautam/Versions/Prog_Language/readme.md

 <a href="#downloadBtn">Skip to Download Buttton</a><br>

 Currently, it only runs in Windows and Linux.<br>
-- sgc is the Compiler
+- sgc is the Compiler and Library Installer
 - sg is the Executor

 ### How To Run: